openshift/kubesan/docs/3-development.md

 former and knows nothing about LVM or NBD.

-This leads to a nice separation of concerns, with the blob manager layer managing all storage on the backing shared block device (including everything LVM-, device mapper-, and NBD-related), and the CSI layer implementing higher-level functionality like copying data between blobs (volumes/snapshots) to implement volume cloning and creating and managing file systems inside blobs
+This leads to a nice separation of concerns, with the blob manager layer managing all storage on the backing shared volume group (including everything LVM-, device mapper-, and NBD-related), and the CSI layer implementing higher-level functionality like copying data between blobs (volumes/snapshots) to implement volume cloning and creating and managing file systems inside blobs